ahnafsayem/EDA-projects/Uefa-Champions-League-(2016-2022)-EDA/README.md

 ## Overview
 This project delves into the UEFA Champions League from 2016 to 2022, capturing essential details about teams, stadiums, players, and match outcomes.
-It offers a rich view of the competition's landscape, helping us explore patterns, standout performances, and significant moments in European football.
+It offers a rich view of the competition's landscape, helping us explore patterns, standout performances and significant moments in European football.

 ## Contents
 - [Key Analyses](#key-analyses)